 Take a look at the springs above your door.
 If you see a gap of an inch or two in the tightly wound coil, that spring has broken.
 Sometimes the gap is obvious, especially on torsion springs mounted on the shaft above the door.
 That visible break means the spring can no longer provide the lifting force your door needs.
 The International Door Association also recommends monthly visual inspection of garage door springs, cables, rollers, pulleys, and mounting hardware for signs of wear or damage.

-What Professional Garage Door Spring Repair Involves
+What to Expect During Professional Garage Door Spring Repair

 Because of the extreme tension involved, professional technicians follow specific safety protocols during spring replacement.
 Here’s what happens when you call for professional overhead door repair services: